 The Interleaved Neighbourhood

-The following code creates a set of candidate links using the sorted neighbourhood indexing method:
+Consider the following code, which creates a set of candidate links using the sorted neighbourhood method:

 SortedNeighbourhoodIndex does the following to determine candidate links: